 Symptoms of a flea bite

-There are some similarities in the symptoms of a flea bite that ensure that you can assign it to a flea with some certainty.
+There are some similarities in the symptoms of a flea bite that ensure that you can assign it to flea with some certainty.
 A flea bite itches.
 The bite of this little tickle animal often itches much worse than that of a mosquito and the skin around the bite often becomes a bit painful.
 It is also not uncommon for your rash to develop.

 Are you going to scratch?
-Then there is a good chance that you will further damage the skin and you even run the risk of an infection.
+Then there is a good chance that you will further damage the skin and you even run the risk of infection.
 Try not to scratch and keep an eye on the places where you were bitten.
 Do you see blisters or other signs that things are not going well?
 Then immediately call in a doctor.
 It’s important to know before you‘re fighting fleas.

 Fighting fleas?
 This is the enemy

 Fighting fleas starts with knowing the enemy.
 Fleas are small insects that often do not become much larger than the tip of a pen and are colored light brown to black.
-Fleas do not have wings, but jump from place to place.
+Fleas do not have wings but jump from place to place.

 The thin, flat bodies are well armored and it is therefore very difficult to crush a flea.
-Between your nails or two hard surfaces it may still work, but even more will undoubtedly follow.
+Between your nails or two hard surfaces, it may still work, but even more will undoubtedly follow.
 This is because fleas reproduce very quickly:

 The life cycle of the most common fleas lasts about five weeks and a female flea lays around 24 to 48 eggs per day.
-After two to five days, the larvae hatch, wrap themselves in a cocoon, and wait for the conditions to be adequate.
+After two to five days, the larvae hatch, wrap themselves in a cocoon and wait for the conditions to be adequate.

 How do you recognize a flea infestation?

 Do you suspect there are fleas in the house?
-Then there are some ways to identify infection so that you can take next steps:
+Then there are some ways to identify infection so that you can take the next steps:

-- Inspect baskets, beds and carpets – Look for the signs of fleas in the baskets of dogs or cats, beds and carpets.
+- Inspect baskets, beds, and carpets – Look for the signs of fleas in the baskets of dogs or cats, beds and carpets.
 You will often be able to recognize both the excrement and the actual fleas;

 - Try the white sock test – Fleas are drawn to body heat.
 Put on a pair of high white socks and shuffle slowly through your carpet or other places where you suspect fleas.
-The fleas will jump on the socks in an attempt to bite, where you will find them easily afterwards.
+The fleas will jump on the socks in an attempt to bite, where you will find them easily afterward.

 How can you fight fleas yourself?